 Once a student has registered for a given section of a course, the section may not be changed at the request of the student until after the close of the regular registration period.
 Instructors may change students from one section to another at any time for the purpose of balancing enrollments in sections, correcting scheduling errors, and for any other necessary purpose.
-Changing the section of a course requires (a) authorization by the head of the department concerned, (b) validation by the Business Office, and (c) filing the change with the Registrar.
+Changing the section of a course requires (a) authorization by the head of the department concerned, (b) permission of the Academic Dean, (c) validation by the Business Office, and (d) filing the change with the Registrar.